Quickly generate a simple annual statement in your account

-Segments are used in LGL Appeals as well as here, but in the context of LGL Annual Gift Statements segments are not buildable or customizable as they are in LGL Appeals.
-In this context, segments are pre-built and not possible to customize except in their position in terms of priority, which you can change by clicking on the up or down arrow for either segment.
+Segments are used in LGL Appeals as well as here, but in the context of LGL Annual Statements segments are not buildable or customizable as they are in LGL Appeals.
+In this context, segments are pre-built and not possible to customize except in their position in terms of priority, which you can change by selecting either the Mail or Email radio button, according to your preference.

-Is an annual gift statement the same as an acknowledgment?
+Is an annual statement the same as an acknowledgment?

-No. In LGL, annual gift statements are distinct from acknowledgments, and each has a separate purpose.
+No. In LGL, annual statements are distinct from acknowledgments, and each has a separate purpose and use.

 An acknowledgment is used to immediately acknowledge and thank a donor after they have made a gift to your organization.
 It is not designed to serve as a full year-end summary letter.
 Also, it is not possible to create an annual gift statement using an LGL acknowledgment mailing or email.
 However, you can use a general LGL mailing or general LGL email for this purpose (if you want more control over who among your constituents will be the recipients).

-To generate your simple annual gift statement, go to Fundraising > Acknowledgments > Annual Gift Statements.
-When you view this page for the first time, you’ll see the Generate annual statement for 2021 button shown here.
+To generate your simple annual statement, go to Fundraising > Acknowledgments > Annual Statements.
+When you view this page for the first time, you’ll see the Generate annual statement for 2022 button shown here.

 You can choose the current year or the previous year to generate your annual gift statements for, by selecting from the “Annual Statement for calendar year” dropdown menu.

 Then click the Generate annual statement button to generate your annual statements.
-The page will repopulate with your simple annual gift statement data, the relevant segments of the statement, and the mailing and email.
+The page will refresh with your annual statement data, the relevant segments of the statement, and the mailing and email.

 The position of the segments